mattpolicastro/The-Smart-phone--Self/Meta/Outline.md

 *A look at products like Makerbot, crowdsourcing, and App.net. there is a growing movement away from the monolithic structures of Facebook and others as their abrogations of privacy and objectification/alienation become better-known.*

+- In general, we have come to accept current, specific applications of computer technology as inevitable.
+We lose sight of the fact that things were once different and might have developed along other paths if different decisions had been taken by manufacturers and consumers, by educators and governments.
+Yet, if we hope to construct Sherry Turkle.
+The Second Self: Computers and the Human Spirit (p.
+4).
+Kindle Edition.

 ### Claptrap's New Robot Revolution
 *The status of computers as marginal objects will grow only more complicated as robots become larger parts of our lives.*